GovTechSG/seed-documentation/faqs/how-to-clone-a-bitbucket-repository-over-ssh-with-cloudflare-access.md

 ```
 > **Note**:
-> you don't need to wrap your SSH commands in any unique way.
-You just need to make a ome-time change to your SSH configuration.
+> You don't need to wrap your SSH commands in any unique way.
+You just need to make a one-time change to your SSH configuration.

 2. To make a one-time change to your SSH configuration file, use `vim ~/.ssh/config`.
 3. Append the following lines: